sashajeltuhin/Geometry/README.md

 </p>

 <ul>
-	<li><b>Geometry.Business</b> - the library, where the algorythms to determin the interactions between the rectangles are implemented</li>
+	<li><b>Geometry.Business</b> - the library, where the algorythms to determine the interactions between the rectangles are implemented</li>
 	<li><b>Geometry.DataObjects</b> - the library of business entities used for computation and data transport.
 The entites are serializable pocos and objects with minimal intrinsic logic
 	 The application is working with several different geometrical objects that share a number of common features.
 These features are captured in an interface and a concrete base class that implements the interface.